Janissijo/Janissijo/README.md

 - 🎓 Computer Science student specializing in Data Science
 - 💡 Passionate about AI/ML and predictive modeling
 - 🌱 Always exploring new technologies
-- 👯 Open to collaborations in AI, ML, and Data Science projects

 ### Areas of Interest